1888games/2048_Apollo/README.md

     INDEX  ARRAY_ID
     CA    MY_ARRAY

 Will load the Nth value in MY_ARRAY depending on the value in the ARRAY_ID address.
 Or you can do INDEX A to index from the accumulator, INDEX a TCF instruction to create a jump table, INDEX a TS to store directly into an array position.
-I believe the index can even be negative!
+The index value can even be negative!